dfo-mar-odis/dart/README.md

 ## Windows
 1. Open a windows file explorer and navigate to the directory you wish to install DART
 1. In the address bar, where the current working directory is specified, type `cmd`
-1. In the command window type `git clone http://github.com/upsonp/dart2`
+1. In the command window type `git clone http://github.com/upsonp/dart`
-1. When the application has been checked out, type 'cd dart2' to change to the dart2 project directory
+1. When the application has been checked out, type 'cd dart' to change to the dart project directory
 1. Type start_dart.bat to start the application for the first time.

 The first time running the application may take several minutes to start while python packages and the inital local database is created.
 When you see `Listening on TCP address 127.0.0.1:8000` in the command window, open a web browser and enter localhost:8000 in the address bar.